Amedeo Maiuri’s plan of 1958

 The plan was printed in Amedeo Maiuri’s guidebook ‘I Campi Flegrei’.

-A glaring error is that Amedeo’s north isn’t – somehow he has it considerably out of true.
-As the main tunnel, which Paget called the Great Antrum 270º (ie 270º on the compass) runs exactly east-west, let me correct Amedeo’s drawing to avoid confusion:
+A glaring error on the plan is that Amedeo’s north isn’t – somehow he has it considerably out of true.
+As the main tunnel, which Paget called the Great Antrum 270º (ie 270º on the compass) runs exactly east-west, I have corrected Amedeo Maiuri’s drawing, to avoid confusion:

 Looking closer at the entrances